VisualService/dotnet-zoom-meeting-SDK/README.md

 # MAUI

 dotnet MAUI support for Android and iOS is a work in progress.
+If you want to help, current status is below:

+- [ ] Droid: Project started.
+Build issues remain around resource files.
+- [ ] iOS: Not started

 # Xamarin.Forms